The story behind Gwyneth Paltrow's iconic Oscars dress

 (Image credit: Getty Images)

-She didn't want to put too much pressure on herself and simply wanted to "look really sweet" and it worked.
-On the red carpet, she even told a reporter, "If you think about how much people are talking about something as silly as a dress, I think it would make me absolutely incapable of leaving the house.
+According to reports, she didn't want to put too much pressure on herself and simply wanted to 'look really sweet' - and it definitely worked.
+On the red carpet, she even told a reporter: "If you think about how much people are talking about something as silly as a dress, I think it would make me absolutely incapable of leaving the house.
 So I just tuned it all out and wore what I thought was pretty."

 Lucky girl.

-Here at Marie Claire, we'll be bringing you all the best red carpet outfits plus live reporting of all the must see moments of the night.
+Here at Marie Claire UK, we'll be bringing you all the best red carpet outfits plus live reporting of all the must see moments of the night.
 Follow our Instagram for the latest updates.

 Penny Goldstone